-Accuride 28" Full Extension Drawer Glides support the gear drawer rated it 100 pounds.
+Accuride 28" Full Extension Drawer Glides support the gear drawer rated at 100 pounds.

-The Monty has a 12V power plug on the LH side of the cargo area, so I pulled power from it to feed this 12V panel.
+The Monty has constant power to the disc changer which I've deleted so I pulled its power to feed this 12V panel.

 In our travels we never once said, "Wouldn't it be nice to have a fridge?"
 Our Coleman 54qt. cooler never let us down.
 But, it, too, was too big to fit in the space behind the front passenger seat.

 Engel makes a 30qt. cooler that fits perfectly in this spot as seen from behind the passenger seat.
 The center support stanchion is made from 1" PVC.